PKU-SEC-Lab/mpcvit/README.md

 **Numerical results:**

 Note that we missed a part of the model checkpoints during completing this paper, so we re-run our experiments again to obtain the missing checkpoints.
-Therefore, there is a slight fluctuation (less than 0.1%) between the model results and the results reported in the paper, which is considered to be completely acceptable.
+Therefore, there is a slight fluctuation (less than 0.1%) between the model results and the results reported in the paper, which is considered to be acceptable.

 ## MPCViT+ evaluation